 Welcome to OpenGRC

-OpenGRC is a cyber Governance, Risk, and Compliance web application intended for use by small businesses and teams.
-This is not intended to replace large-scale GRC Platforms, but it just might for your usecase.
-OpenGRC provides a resource for those who need to manage a security program but can't manage the price tag and complexity of alternatives.
+OpenGRC is a cyber Governance, Risk, and Compliance web application intended for use by small-midsized businesses and teams.
+OpenGRC provides a resource for those who need to manage a security program but choose not to manage the price tag and complexity of alternatives.

 - Simple interface designed to get up and running with very little training